gaborio1/NZ-photo-v3/README.md

         footer-bottom smaller height

     navbar:
-        adjust search-bar content as magnifier, input field and close button stack on top each other when active at 1235px width
+         !!! adjust search-bar content as magnifier, input field and close button stack on top of each other when active at around 930px width !!!

     about:
         profile picture shrinks too fast